childsb/glusterfs-hadoop-docs/Configuration.markdown

 ## Configuration Guide ##

 This guide is focused on giving the community a way to quickly evaluate Hadoop on GlusterFS.
-When our work on the Apache Ambari project is complete, we will be able to automate all of this via an installer.
 A popular way to try the solution out is to set up 4 Virtual Machines with Fedora 19 and then follow the instructions below.

 ** Installing and Configure GlusterFS**